BlurrySquire/blurry-os/README.md

 - You also need to have [Qemu](https://www.qemu.org/) installed, specifically ``qemu-system-x86_64``.

+- If you wish to view the source code in an editor and are using clangd you might want to generate the compilation database using ``bear -- make clean all``.

 ## Building
 - In the root directory run ``make all``.
 The Makefile should collect all dependencies, build the kernel and then the disk image.
 In the future I may make separate commands for building the disk image and the kernel separately.